 This post may contain affiliate links for which I may earn a small commission if items are purchased via the link.
 As an Amazon Associate I earn from qualifying purchases at no additional cost to you.

-This Halloween season, Disneyland debuts a brand new Halloween party.
+This Halloween season, Disneyland brings back the amazing Ooogie Boogie Bash Halloween party.
 Unlike Mickey’s Not So Scary Halloween Party which took place at Disneyland, the Oogie Boogie Bash is on select dates in California Adventure.
-We attended the party on September 17th, the first day it started and are eager to share our tips for attending the Oogie Boogie Bash with you!
-Tickets sold out fast this year for all the dates, you can no longer purchase tickets online.
-Ticket prices range from $110-$145, depending on the date you select.
+Ticket prices start at $114 per person, depending on the date you select.
 If you are attending, you are in for a treat!
+Here’s our review of the Oogie Boogie Bash.

 Things to know about the Oogie Boogie Bash: